holgerhennig/stitching/README.rst

 Stitching
 =========

 Stitch images to form a montage.
+The montage contains a n by n grid, where in each grid compartment an image can be placed, e.g., a 5 by 5 montage contains 25 images.
+For more information on the imaging flow cytometry workflow and the stitching (also referred to as image tiling) visit http://cellprofiler.org/imagingflowcytometry/

 Requirements
 ============